ccmbioinfo/stager/docs/vscode.md

 -   [Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers)
 -   [Using profiles with Compose](https://docs.docker.com/compose/profiles/)

-To directly enter a Docker development that supports debugging in the container and launch the debugger:

-1. `docker-compose up -d app_debug`
-2. Click on remote connection icon in VSCode, choose "Attach to running container".
-3. When the prompt "Select the container to the attach VS Code" comes up, choose "/stager-app_debug_1".
-4. In the VSCode window that runs in the app container, use F5 to launch the debugger.

-To start the Docker development without debugging functionality enabled, and later enable the debugger functionality:
+To enable the debugger functionality:

-1. `docker-compose up`
-2. `docker-compose rm -sf app`
+1. `docker-compose rm -sf app` (if the Flask app container is running)
-3. `docker-compose up app_debug`
+2. `docker-compose up app_debug`
-4. Click on remote connection icon in VSCode, choose "Attach to running container".
+3. Click on remote connection icon in VSCode, choose "Attach to running container".
-5. When the prompt "Select the container to the attach VS Code" comes up, choose "/stager-app_debug_1".
+4. When the prompt "Select the container to the attach VS Code" comes up, choose "/stager-app_debug_1".
-6. In the VSCode window that runs in the app container, use F5 to launch the debugger.
+5. In the VSCode window that runs in the app container, use F5 to launch the debugger.

 Explanation:

--   Debugpy extension is already added in `requirements-dev.txt` and `requirements-dev.in`.
--   `app_debug` is a service added in `docker-compose.yaml`.
-By using profile, this service is only started when it is targeted.
+`debugpy` has been added to dev requirements. `app_debug` is a separate service in the Compose file.
+By assigning it a profile, it will only be started when targeted.
+If there is a running `app` container, it must be stopped and removed before the service `app_debug` is brought up because oterwise, the host port binding conflicts with the regular `app` container.